nrabulinski/isoku/README.md

 *Benchmarks comparing competing servers will go here, I guess*

 *Also info on how to set this whole thing up etc will be present here in the future, when I'm ready to go opensource*

+**very important note** - Enqueueing any data for tokens happens ***only*** inside of events so one can clearly see what events append what packets and easily make changes if necessary.